MilsOnWheels/Robotics/README.md

   In order to pass the coordinate parameters on matlab, a ROS subscriber will be utilised to extract the tag data from the publisher (in this case ROS terminal)

   Future Task: Implement AR Tag tracking methodology in gazebo.

+  The DoBot Magician MATLAB class has also been created and can be viewed above.